SShekarriz/sshekarriz.github.io/_pages/AboutMe-page.md

 > Hi there!
 I'm a bike messenger by day, aspiring actor by night, and this is my website.
 I live in Los Angeles, have a great dog named Jack, and I like pi'a coladas.
 (And gettin' caught in the rain.)

+<div style="text-align: justify"> Hi there!
+I'm a bike messenger by day, aspiring actor by night, and this is my website.
+I live in Los Angeles, have a great dog named Jack, and I like pi'a coladas.
+(And gettin' caught in the rain.)</div>